prestodb/presto/presto-docs/src/main/sphinx/connector/hive.rst

 `Alluxio <https://www.alluxio.io/?utm_source=prestodb&utm_medium=prestodocs>`_
 is world’s first open source data orchestration technology for analytics and AI for the cloud.
-It bridges the gap between data driven applications and storage systems, bringing data from the storage tier closer to the data driven applications and makes it easily accessible enabling applications to connect to numerous storage systems through a common interface.
+It bridges the gap between data driven applications and storage systems, by bringing data from the storage tier closer to the data driven applications, and makes it easily accessible by enabling applications to connect to numerous storage systems through a common interface.

 Presto can read and write tables stored in the Alluxio Data Orchestration System `Alluxio <https://www.alluxio.io/?utm_source=prestodb&utm_medium=prestodocs>`_,